almiche/BackAtCha/README.md

 And with that I kept pressing forward, created some more tests for extra resiliency and even created some github actions to push this useless gem onto rubygems.

-## Did I actually try this on a real rack app ?
+## Did I actually try this on a real rack app?

-Nope, because 100% code covered unit testing is enough isn't it ?
+Nope, because 100% code covered unit testing is enough isn't it?

 ## What's next?